 What are the holes for?

-The first hole (the one closest to the end, 1/2 inch back) will be used for your wheel axels.
+The first hole (the one closest to the end, 1/2 inch back) will be used for your wheel axles.
 These holes should be made a little larger and will allow your wheels to move freely.

 The second set of holes (the ones that are 1 inch back) will be used for the structural supports.
 These holes should be a bit smaller, and the toothpick should fit snugly into each straw.